Cloud of steroids hovers above Hall of Fame voting

-NEW YORK (AP) -- The cloud of steroids hovers above Hall of Fame voting, much like it shrouded baseball in the 1990s and early 2000s.
+NEW YORK (AP) -- The cloud of steroids hovers above Hall of Fame voting, much as it shrouded baseball in the 1990s and early 2000s.

 Tim Raines, in his 10th and final year of eligibility, appears likely to gain election along with Jeff Bagwell when the Baseball Writers' Association of America voting is announced Wednesday night.
 Ivan Rodriguez, eligible for the first time, and Trevor Hoffman also could make it.